Pipeline

 • Forecast? $900K expected to close

 Sounds solid.
 But what if 25% of her opportunities shouldn’t have been created at all?
-The real win rate is lower, and now her forecast is off.
+The real win rate is lower, and now her revenue projection is off.

-Bottom-up forecasting accounts for funnel health, not just pipeline size.
+Bottom-up forecasting accounts for funnel health, not just pipeline size and highlights bottom up vs top down forecasting differences clearly.

 It asks: